flojoy-ai/docs/docs/instruments-wiki/Spectrum Analyzers/FSL/FSL.md

 print(trace_data)
 ```

-This script provides a basic example of how to use Pymeasure to connect to a Rohde&Schwarz FSL spectrum analyzer and control its settings.
+This script provides a basic example of how to use Pymeasure to connect to and control a Rohde&Schwarz FSL spectrum analyzer.
 You can extend it to suit your specific needs and perform more advanced measurements and analysis.

 </TabItem>
 </Tabs>